 Immunization costs vary.
 Please bring your Medicaid, Medicare, CHP+ (Child Health Plan Plus) or other insurance card to the drop in clinic or your appointment.
 If you do not have your insurance card, full payment will be required.
-Only cash and checks are accepted at off-site immunization clinics (those not located at the VNA).
-Insured patients may be responsible for vaccination services not covered by their insurance.
 Low cost routine vaccines are available to individuals without insurance.

 Certain types of the human papillomavirus (HPV) can cause cervical cancer and other cancers in both men and women.
 HPV is a commonly sexually-transmitted infection.
 Immunization can help protect against HPV viruses that cause these cancers.